MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Remove-MgBetaAccessReview.md

 # Remove-MgBetaAccessReview

 ## SYNOPSIS
-In the Azure AD access reviews feature, delete an accessReview object.
+In the Microsoft Entra access reviews feature, delete an accessReview object.
+This API is available in the following national cloud deployments.

 ## SYNTAX